14 Cool Facts About The Olympics That You Might Not Know

 4. The First Paralympics

 The first Paralympic Games took place in Rome in 1960, designed to allow war veterans a chance to compete and rehabilitate.
 Before that, there were instances where physically disabled athletes competed in the Olympics themselves.
 Olympic gymnast George Eyser famously won six medals with a wooden leg in the 1904 Games.

 Now the Paralympics offers a chance for people with an array of disabilities the chance to compete.
 In 2014 Ibrahim Hamato made history as he became a world champion in table tennis despite having no arms and playing with the racquet in his mouth.

 3. A Marathon Without Shoes

 2. London 2012 was a Historical Moment for Equality

 We've come a long way from naked competitors and excluded athletes to the Olympics of today.
 And London 2012 proved a landmark moment for the Olympics.
 Among other things, the London 2012 Olympic Games was known as the Women's Games.
 Why?
-Because it was the first summer Olympics which showcased true equality.
+Because it was the first summer Olympics that showcased true equality.
 Women were not barred from a single sport and for the first time in history, each nation sent a female competitor.

 1. The Longest Remaining Record In The Modern Olympics Is Now 50 Years Old